wrjodjana/obsidian-vault/noshbox.md

 	- In-store system for square and chowbus is for to go and on tablet
 	- Online order (doordash, grubhub, fantuan etc.) is through manual writing but square/chowbus has its own printer
 	- Pay ahead of time through the application without hassle
-	- Dont want to do the mystery box at the moment
+	- Dont want to do the mystery box at the moment because nothing leftover since they make food based on order
+	-